 - Nutrition counseling to address malnourishment and disordered eating that may result from or drive continued stimulant use

-- Using safe sex practices to avoid accidental pregnancy and/or disease transmission
+- Using safe sex practices while under the influence to avoid accidental pregnancy and/or disease transmission

 Harm Reduction for Marijuana